benjohnston24/pbs_loop/README.md

 it will load the contents and continue.
 While this is a simple example it can be extended to include the saving of other parameters.

-Contents of this get repo:
+Contents of this git repo:

 * loop.sh *The bash script that submits the PBS job*
 * loop_script.py *The example looping job in Python*